MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/enable-copilot-for-model-driven-apps.md

 # Enable Copilot for end users in model driven apps

 Copilot for app users in model-driven apps is a next-generation AI assistant that provides data insights on Dataverse tables through natural language conversation.
 Copilot helps app users boost productivity through AI-powered insights and intuitive app navigation.
-More information:[Copilot for app users in model-driven apps](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/add-ai-copilot).
+More information: [Copilot for app users in model-driven apps](https://learn.microsoft.com/en-us/power-apps/maker/model-driven-apps/add-ai-copilot).

 ## Turn on Copilot feature for your environment
 Makers who are Environmental Administators can enable Copilot feature in model-driven apps for all the users in their environments in [Power Platform admin center](https://admin.powerplatform.microsoft.com).